tyzbit/numerifides/README.md

 * CONSENSUS: The method by which the decentralized Numerifides consensus protocol agrees to the state of Numerifides

-* CSV: CheckLockTimeVerify – an encumbrance on spending funds until a certain number of Bitcoin (measured in blocks in a blockchain) have passed.
+* CSV: CheckSequenceVerify – an encumbrance on spending funds until a certain number of Bitcoin (measured in blocks in a blockchain) have passed.

 * UPDATE: The process whereby a name→data mapping can be changed or RENEWED by the owner of the private key locking the funds.
 As with usual cryptocurrency transactions, the funds are fully spent